snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

   - `repr()` of `AWSBucket`, `AzureContainer`, `GCSBucket` (and, transitively, `CopyIntoStorage`) now masks cloud secrets — `AWS_SECRET_KEY`, `AWS_KEY_ID`, `AWS_TOKEN`, `AZURE_SAS_TOKEN`, `MASTER_KEY` are rendered as `'***'` (SNOW-3649782).
 Compiled SQL is unchanged.
   - Added an opt-in logging redactor for engine logs that contain inline credentials: `SnowflakeSecretRedactionFilter`, `add_secret_redaction_filter()`, and `redact_secrets()`.
 Prefer `STORAGE_INTEGRATION` to avoid putting secrets in SQL at all (SNOW-3649850).
 - Fix `get_view_definition` silently truncating or failing for view names that contain a single quote or backslash (e.g. `o'brien`).
 The name is now SQL-escaped (`'` → `''`, `\` → `\\`) before being embedded in the `SHOW VIEWS LIKE '...'` literal, so such views are found correctly and no query manipulation is possible via a crafted view name.
-- Optimise single-table reflection (SNOW-3720548): reflecting one table no longer scans the entire schema, reducing latency and Snowflake credit usage for targeted `Inspector` calls.

 # Release Notes